weaveworks-guides/weave-net-legacy/weave-cloud-microservices/trouble-shooting-dashboard.md

 kubeadm join --token bed73b.290fdade7ec04860 45.55.57.4

-In this four part tutorial how to manage and deploy microservices to the cloud is described.
+In this four part tutorial how to manage and deploy a microservices Cloud Native app is described.
 For example, say you have been tasked with defining making your app Cloud Native.
 And by Cloud Native, you mean that your app must be deployed to the cloud, which anticipates the large influx of expected users, and as a result it must also be scalable.

-To satisfy these criterion, you've decided on the following:
+To satisfy these criterion, you've decided on the following technological decisions:

 * Docker Containers
 * Microservices-based architecture
 * Continuous Integration and Delivery
 * Kubernetes

-In addition to the above, you soon find that you'll need to monitor this system you're deploying and at the same time a microservices troubleshooting dashboard might help speed up development time and deployment.

 And while you want all of things to develop and deploy your app, you want to be able to do this quickly and without having to be the one who has to maintain a set of custom shell scripts connecting all of these processes together.

+In addition to the above, monitoring this whole lifecycle will also be critical to understanding both the deployment and its function and maintenance.
+This is where a microservices troubleshooting dashboard provided by Weave Cloud will help to speed up deployment, development and maintenance of your Cloud Native app.

-The first part of this series focuses on the troubleshooting, deploying and verifying your app on your local laptop.
+Part 1 of this 4 part series focuses on the troubleshooting, deploying and verifying your app on your local laptop: the Troubleshooting Dashboard.

+Part 2 of 4 discusses Fast Iteration and Continuous Delivery with Weave Cloud

+Part 3 of 4 you will move onto Cloud Native Monitoring with Weave Cortex

+Part 4 of 4 Network Security and Policy with Weave Cloud will show you to how simply, yet powerfully secure your app or portions of your app.

 To do this, you will use the Weaveworks sample app, 'The Sock Shop', deploy it to a couple of virtual machines running Docker and Kubernetes and then verify and troubleshoot any issues in Weave Cloud.